 The current enrolment of St. Monica’s is 541 with 354 families.
 There are twenty one classes comprising of three classes of each year level – Foundation to Year Six.
 The school has a strong demand for enrolments.

 The school is comprised of 54 teaching staff and 10 non-teaching staff.
 Specialist staff include:

 Performing Arts, Technology Music, LOTE (Italian), Physical Education, Literacy, Enrichment Maths, Student Wellbeing, Religious Education Co-ordinators, Teaching and Learning, Reading Recovery and Visual Arts.

 The staff at St. Monica’s has a professional attitude and approach to education and are committed to the Catholic ethos.
 They value the importance of ongoing professional learning to improve student learning and willingly work as part of a team.

 The Out of School Hours Program is run by OSH Club, under the direction of the Parish Priest, in order to cater for working parents.
-St. Monica’s school encourages a community atmosphere and events such as Family Masses, Parents’ Association functions, community days and Working Bees foster this.
-The School Advisory Board and Parents’ Association hold monthly meetings.
+St. Monica’s school encourages a community atmosphere and events such as Family Masses, Parents Association functions, community days and Working Bees foster this.
+School Advisory Council and Parents Association hold monthly meetings.

 The school is welcoming to all and encourages parent involvement in the classroom, on excursions and on various committees.
 A weekly newsletter and website, with contributions from teachers and students, are used as vehicles to keep the community informed about current issues and upcoming events.